 Interestingly, the report suggests a decline in the abuse of heroin and prescription opioids compared to a decade ago.
 Out of the fentanyl samples analyzed in the study, only 17% also contained heroin, and 7% showed the presence of prescription opioids.
 These findings imply a significant shift in the drugs of choice for individuals struggling with addiction.

 The implications of these trends are far-reaching and have serious consequences for public health.
 Drug overdose deaths in the United States reached a record high, surpassing 100,000 in 2021, and have continued to rise.
 The involvement of stimulants, particularly methamphetamine, in fentanyl-related fatalities has also considerably increased.
-In 2010, stimulants were found in just 1 in 100 fentanyl overdose deaths, but by 2021, that number had risen to about 1 in 3.
+In 2010, stimulants were found in just 1 in 100 fentanyl overdose deaths, but by 2021, that number had risen to regarding 1 in 3.

-Eric Dawson, the Vice President of Clinical Affairs at Millennium Health, expressed concern about the prevalence of methamphetamine in the samples.
+Eric Dawson, the Vice President of Clinical Affairs at Millennium Health, expressed concern regarding the prevalence of methamphetamine in the samples.
 He noted that the drug is now more potent, pure, and accessible than ever, making it highly dangerous.
 Unfortunately, there are currently no FDA-approved medications specifically designed to counteract overdoses involving stimulants like methamphetamine, further exacerbating the crisis.

 The Millennium report also revealed regional differences in drug use.
 Methamphetamine was more commonly detected in fentanyl-positive urine samples in the western United States, particularly in the Pacific and Mountain West states.
 Cocaine, on the other hand, appeared to be more prevalent in the eastern U.S., with over 54% of fentanyl-positive samples in New England also testing positive for cocaine.